milovanderlinden/blackarch-site/_posts/2017-02-10-server-migration.md

 ---
 layout: post
-title: Server Migration, DNS Changes and HTTPS!
+title: Server changes
+icon: fa-exclamation-triangle
 ---

 Today we migrated BlackArch Linux to a new server system, updated DNS changes and deactivated HTTP.